Hours of opening

 Should insufficient notice be given then you will be invoiced for the full childcare fees for six weeks’ notice from the date of any change as if the hours had not decreased.

 If you want to reduce sessions from a full to a half day, please check that the half day is available (mornings especially are very popular and we have a limited number).
 Just because you currently occupy a morning or afternoon session does not mean you will be able to keep it.
-ONE FULL OR TWO HALF DAYS ARE THE MINIMUM NUMBER OF SESSIONS WE OFFER.
+TWO FULL OR TWO HALF DAYS ARE THE MINIMUM NUMBER OF SESSIONS WE OFFER.

 Fees remain payable for periods of absence (holidays and sickness) as the child’s place is kept open and staff and associated costs continue to accumulate and be met by the nursery.